 Google My Business

-Having your dental practice show up in maps, can mean more potential patients.
+Having your dental practice show up on Maps, can mean more potential patients.

 In a quick search for “dentist near me,” Google Maps shows up first with suggestions.
 By setting up your Google My Business account, this can be your dental practice showing up first to all locals.